 Do you have a question?
 Reach out, we can help.

-Since 1983 patients and their families have benefited from our renowned hospice care here at Regional Hospice and Palliative Care.
+Since 1983 patients and their families have benefited from our renowned hospice care here at Regional Hospice.
 We provide loving and compassionate end-of-life care to our Woodbury patients either in their home, nursing home, or assisted living facility.
 We offer emotional, spiritual, and physical assistance to all.

 Further, we can now offer patients a comfortable stay at the Center for Comfort Care and Healing, Connecticut’s only private suite hospice center.
 Patients can enjoy a variety of amenities, including gourmet meals.